 The Fear of Birds: Ornithophobia

-Ornithophobia, or the fear of birds, is more common than you might think.
-This phobia can range from mild unease to debilitating panic when encountering our feathered friends.
-But what causes a fear of birds, and more importantly, how can one overcome it?
+Ornithophobia is more common than you might think: this phobia can range from mild unease to a debilitating panic, but what causes such a fear of birds, and more importantly, how can we overcome it?

-Let’s get straight into it, Ornithophobia often stems from childhood experiences.
-A startling encounter with an aggressive bird, witnessing a bird attack in a movie, or even observing a parent’s fearful reaction to birds can plant the seeds of this phobia.
-For some, it’s not the birds themselves but specific aspects that trigger fear – the unpredictable flapping of wings, the texture of feathers, or the piercing gaze of a bird’s eyes.
+Let’s dive straight into it, a fear of birds often stems from childhood experiences: a startling encounter with an aggressive bird, witnessing a bird attack (in person but sometimes seeing an attack in a movie can be enough), or even observing a parent’s fearful reaction to birds can plant the seeds of this phobia.
+For some, it’s not the birds themselves but specific aspects of them that trigger fear – the unpredictable flapping of wings, the texture of feathers, or finding their darting eyes unsettling.

 Which Birds Are People Most Afraid Of?

 - Roosters or other loud birds: Their sudden, loud calls can be jarring for some people.
+Also roosters can be territorial and attack if you get too close to their hens.
+Though these attackes usually are harmless they can be scary!

-Is Fear of Birds Rare?
+Is a Fear of Birds Rare?

-While exact statistics vary, ornithophobia is not as rare as one might think.
-It falls under the category of specific phobias, which affect a significant portion of the population.
-Some studies suggest that animal phobias, including fear of birds, may affect up to 5% of the general population.
-If you’re wondering whether you might have ornithophobia, there are online ornithophobia tests that can provide initial insights.
-However, a proper diagnosis should always come from a mental health professional.
+The fear of birds falls under the category of specific phobias, those which affect a significant number of the population.
+Some studies suggest that animal phobias, of which the fear of birds is included, may affect up to 5% of the general population – that’s around 3 million people in the UK.
+If all this is striking a cord with you, though there are online phobia tests that can provide some sort of initial insight, a proper diagnosis should always come from a mental health professional.
+See your doctor in the first instance if you are needing to get your suspicions confirmed.

 The Fascinating World of Birds